Cyclone Bulbul: Bangladesh, India report dozens of casualties | DW | 10.11.2019

 Tourists stranded

-Around 1,500 tourists were stranded on St Martin's island off southeastern Bangladesh after boat services were canceled.
+Around 1,500 tourists were stranded on St. Martin's island off southeastern Bangladesh after boat services were cancelled.

 Ahead of the cyclone making landfall, Bangladesh moved 2.1 million people to more than 5,500 emergency shelters, while India evacuated around 125,000 of its coastal residents.